-Step-By-Step Guide to Applying for a Business Loan
+The Ultimate Guide to Applying for a Business Loan

 How to Apply for a Business Loan:

-1. Ask Yourself These Questions First
+1. Answer These Frequently Asked Questions

 In addition, make sure your industry qualifies for the loans you’re leaning toward.
-Some fields, like construction companies, clinics, and non-profits have restrictions from both the federal government and lenders.
+Some fields, like construction companies, clinics, and nonprofits have restrictions from both the federal government and lenders.

 2. Compile Business and Personal Information